Coast Mountain College: Prince Rupert

 Constructed in 2004 with a $12 million budget, the two building campus of nearly 50,000 square feet is located in downtown Prince Rupert.
 The campus is home to the world-renowned Applied Coastal Ecology program.
 The CMTN Prince Rupert campus doubles as a campus for the University of Northern British Columbia.
 The Prince Rupert campus includes a large library, multiple seminar rooms, trades facilities, a Learning Resource Centre, student lounge, 19 classrooms, two computer labs, two science labs and the innovation lab.

 Smithers

 The current Smithers campus is located on second Avenue and was completed in 2011 at a cost of $17 million.
 The two-level Gold LEED facility is just under 20,000 square feet and was built with wood, rock and Indigenous art to represent themes of forestry, resource management and Indigenous culture.
 The Bulkley Valley Learning Centre operates from the Smithers campus.

 Hazelton

-The Hazelton campus was constructed in 1998 at a cost of $1.3 million, with grand opening held January 16, 1999.
+The closure of the Hazelton campus was announced in 2025.
+It was constructed in 1998 at a cost of $1.3 million, with grand opening held January 16, 1999.
 The 9,000 square foot building is located at 4815 Swannell Drive serving local communities including Old Hazelton, New Hazelton, South Hazelton, Two Mile, Gitanmaax, Kispiox, Glen Vowell, Hagwilget, Gitsegukla, Gitanyow, and Kitwanga.

-Haida Gwaii

-Coast Mountain College's Haida Gwaii campus is located in the village of Masset.
-The Masset campus moved to a dedicated space in Tahayghen School in 2013.